larrylawl/larrylawl.github.io/_pages/quotes.md

 > "“It is the time you have wasted for your rose that makes your rose so important.”
 (The Little Prince)

+> After you kids came along, your mom, she said something to me I never quite understood.
+She said, "Now, we're just here to be memories for our kids."
+(Cooper)

 ## Work

 > "A very common pattern for successful machine learning engineers, strong job candidates, is to develop a T-shaped knowledge base.
 Meaning to have a broad understanding of many different topics in AI and very deep understanding in at least one area."
 (Andrew Ng)